[updated & expanded 7/21/23; originally posted on 12/20/09.]

 Chapter 4.
 Various Precepts

 ..Do not hesitate to give, nor complain when you give; for you shall know who is the good repayer of the hire.
 Do not turn away from him who is in want; rather, share all things with your brother, and do not say that they are your own.
 For if you are partakers in that which is immortal, how much more in things which are mortal? …

 In the church you shall acknowledge your transgressions, and you shall not come near for your prayer with an evil conscience. …

 Chapter 5.
 The Way of Death.

-[Editor: This “way of death” list is not much unlike Paul’s who-doesn’t-go-to-heaven list in Galatians 5:
+[Editor: This “way of death” list is similar to Paul’s who-doesn’t-go-to-heaven list in Galatians 5:

 19 Now the works of the flesh are obvious, which are: adultery, sexual immorality, uncleanness, lustfulness, 20 idolatry, sorcery, hatred, strife, jealousies, outbursts of anger, rivalries, divisions, heresies, 21 envyings, murders, drunkenness, orgies, and things like these; of which I forewarn you, even as I also forewarned you, that those who practice such things will not inherit the Kingdom of God.]